spinnaker/spinnaker/docs/commands.md

 ---
 ## hal config security authn ldap edit

 Lightweight Directory Access Protocol (LDAP) is a standard way many organizations maintain user credentials and group memberships.
-Spinnaker uses the standard “bind” approach for user authentication.
-This is a fancy way of saying that Gate uses your username and password to login to the LDAP server, and if the connection is successful, you’re considered authenticated.
+Spinnaker uses the standard 'bind' approach for user authentication.
+This is a fancy way of saying that Gate uses your username and password to login to the LDAP server, and if the connection is successful, you're considered authenticated.

 #### Usage
 ```